 Miles of hard-packed sand make it easy to walk or bike along the wide strand without sinking too deep.
 Ocean breezes make for easy kite flying.
 Turn your gaze towards the horizon for a lovely, unimpeded view of Cumberland Island.

-Located on the southern side of Jekyll Island, this pretty beach sits beside the island's Soccer Complex, which serves as the beach's parking area and entrance.
+Located on the southern side of Jekyll Island, this pretty beach in Georgia sits beside the island's Soccer Complex, which serves as the beach's parking area and entrance.
 It's often pretty empty, which adds to its tranquil allure.